Psycojoker/jihad/README.md

 </openerp>
 ```

-The exact syntax can be found [on the hamlish-jinja github's page](https://github.com/Pitmairen/hamlish-jinja).
+The exact haml syntax can be found [on the hamlish-jinja github's page](https://github.com/Pitmairen/hamlish-jinja).

 Installation
 ============